kklemon/vibegit/README.md

 ## Enter VibeGit: Your AI-Powered Git Housekeeper 🤖🧹

 > [!WARNING]
 > Brace yourself.
-What you're about to see now might feel like magic.
+What you're about to see might blow your mind.

 In your messy Git repository, just hit